The Do’s And Don’ts For Injured Victims – Information That Is Crucial To Your Case

 Once an action is filed, both sides have a right to “discover” facts concerning the opposing party’s case.
 Normal discovery proceedings include written interrogatories, depositions, production of records, and sometimes medical examinations.

 Interrogatories – Each side may serve written questions on the opposing party, called “interrogatories”.
 You are required to answer these questions within a prescribed period of time, in writing and under oath.
-We will serve interrogatories on the defendant in your behalf, and the defendant will serve interrogatories on you, which you must answer. our Law Firm will assist you in preparing your answers.
+We will serve interrogatories on the defendant in your behalf, and the defendant will serve interrogatories on you, which you must answer.
+Our Law Firm will assist you in preparing your answers.

 Depositions – Used to learn as much as possible about the other side’s claim or defenses, a deposition collects information, under oath, that is transcribed in a statement which may be used by either side in a lawsuit.
 It has the same effect as testifying under oath.
 Those present are the parties concerned, their lawyers, sometimes an additional witness or two, and a court reporter who records the questions and answers.
 The lawyers normally agree in advance where the deposition will be held.
 It is usually in the office of one of the lawyers.
 You are required by law to give a deposition.
 This is not something in which we have a choice.
 Because of this, we will need your full cooperation.
 Prior to the deposition, our Law Firm will go over the facts of the case with you and answer any questions you might have.

-THE MOST IMPORTANT PART OF YOUR CASE.
+YOUR DEPOSITION IS OFTEN THE MOST IMPORTANT PART OF YOUR CASE.

 It is important that you be prepared well in advance of the deposition date.

 In giving a deposition, there are a few rules to follow:

 a.
 Always tell the truth, even if it hurts your case.

 b.
 Answer only the questions.
 Do not make any voluntary statements or speeches.